Eu Country Commercial Guide

 Last published date:

-EU legislation generally takes two forms.
+EU legislation generally takes two forms: regulations and directives.
 Regulations contain mandatory language and are directly and uniformly applicable to all Member States when that regulation comes into effect.
-Directives provide a general framework, set regulatory objectives, and must be transposed into national legislation at the Member State level.
+Directives provide a general framework, set regulatory objectives, and must be transposed into national legislation at the Member State level, and national authorities have the choice of form and method for implementation.
 As Member States have different legal systems and regulatory practices, there are differences in how directives are implemented, which complicates compliance for U.S. companies doing business in the European Union.

-While the European Union continues to move in the direction of a single market, the reality is that U.S. exporters continue to face barriers to entry and challenges with the fragmentation of regulations, testing, and standards at the Member State level.
+While the European Union is moving in the direction of a single market, the reality is that U.S. exporters continue to face barriers to entry and challenges with the fragmentation of legislation, testing, and standards at the Member State level.
 In some industries, such as information technology, pharmaceuticals, chemicals, telecommunications, legal services, and government procurement, some of these barriers are more pronounced.
 In addition, across many sectors, there is concern that more protectionist measures will be introduced in the name of a more strategically autonomous economic union.

 ×